manpagez: man pages & more

 GSSAPI_ALLOW_REMOTE_PRINCIPAL <on/true/yes/off/false/no>

-form the target principal name out of the ldapServiceName
+target principal name out of the ldapServiceName or dnsHostName

-or dnsHostName attribute of the targets RootDSE entry.
+attribute of the targets RootDSE entry.
+The default is off.

 TLS OPTIONS

-there are more options you can specify.
-These options are used
+more options you can specify.
+These options are used when an ldaps://

-when an ldaps:// URI is selected (by default or otherwise) or
+URI is selected (by default or otherwise) or when the application

 TLS_CACERT <filename>